ddproxy/njs-sql-console/README.md

 NodeJS MySql Console Interface
 ====================

-Interact with your database with raw queries.
+Interact with your database with single queries.
+Reply's are returned to a auto-generated Datatable.
+(CDN) Queries are 'formatted' by CodeMirror (CDN)

+#####Dependencies
+_CDN_
+DataTables
+DataTables - Table Tools
+CodeMirror

 #Installation

 - run sudo npm install to install node\_modules